cellml/libcellml/docs/tutorials/tutorial2/tutorial2_cpp.rst

 Tutorial 2 C++: Debugging, error checking and validating
 ========================================================

-The outline for this tutorial is shown on the :def:`Tutorial 2<tutorial2>` page.
+The outline for this tutorial is shown on the :ref:`Tutorial 2<tutorial2>` page.
 These are the C++ instructions.
 For the same tutorial in Python please see the :ref:`Tutorial 2 in Python<tutorial2_py>` page instead.